codecrafters-io/build-your-own-redis/stage_descriptions/base-01-jm1.md

 ### Notes

 - Port 6379 is the default port used by Redis.
-- If you already have a Redis server running on this port, you’ll see a “port already in use” error.
+- If you already have a Redis server running on your machine, you’ll see a “port already in use” error.
 To fix this, stop the existing Redis server before running your code.

 {{#reader_is_bot}}
 - In this stage, you can assume that you only need to handle a single client.
 We'll get to handling multiple clients & multiple requests per client in later stages.